 What rights does Tall Tale TV have over my story?

 You grant me the right to use my rendition of your story for non-commercial uses.
 In this case, non-commercial means I will never charge anyone to watch or listen to your story.
-I make my revenue off of things like ads and affiliate links, not pay per view or subscriptions.

 I will never post or publish your original text unless it is accompanied by my video/audio rendition.
 This would be cases like closed captioning or a video transcript.
 If you don’t want me to post the text, let me know.

-I do not have the right to sell your story.
+I do NOT have the right to sell your story.
 I will never sell rights to your original text, or my audio/video rendition to any third party.

 For the full legal document, you can read my Submission Agreement.

 I changed my mind, I don’t want you to publish my story. -or- I changed my mind, please take my story down.

 Can I sell the audiobook you made for me?